Compare Cheap Flights from Melbourne to Kuala Lumpur, Malaysia

 Malaysia Airlines, AirAsia, Scoot, Qantas, Virgin Australia, and Malindo Air all offer cheap airfares from Melbourne to Kuala Lumpur each day.
 Many of these flights are direct, getting you from MEL to KUL in just 8 hours 15 minutes.
 More than 500 cheap flights from Melbourne to Kuala Lumpur depart each week, giving you plenty of opportunity to visit the Malaysian capital.
 Most of the return flights from Melbourne to Kuala Lumpur depart from Melbourne Airport, but Malaysia Airlines also offers some cheap airfares from Melbourne to Kuala Lumpur departing from Avalon.

 It’s time to pack your bags and book your return flights from Melbourne to Kuala Lumpur!
 Webjet compares cheap flights from Melbourne to Kuala Lumpur to help you find the best deals.
-We’ll help you save time and money on booking flights that you can put into planning the fun parts of your holiday instead.
+We’ll help you save time and money on booking cheap flights that you can put into planning the fun parts of your holiday instead.
 Book your MEL to KUL flights with Webjet, and then use our guide to Kuala Lumpur to make the most of your holiday.

 Things to do in Kuala Lumpur